ytc8717/ATM-App-C-Sharp/README.md

 # ATM App
-An ATM App is a console application written in C#
+An ATM App console application written in C#

 The ATM App is able to do:
 - Login account with card number and pin